HugoSchweke/QSproteome_protocol/example/README.md

-This directory contains two files that can be use as a test case for the homomer prediction workflow:
+This directory contains three pdb files and the three json files that can be use as a test case for the homomer prediction workflow:

 #### XXXXXX_V1_5.pdb